oconnorian3/hangman/README.md

 **The application was deployed to Heroku.
 The steps to deploy are as follows:**

        1. I logged into my personal Heroku account page, select Create new app, give a name to the new app, choose a region from the drop down list toEurope.
 Then click Create app.

        2. Go to the Settings tab afterwards, click Add buildpack button on the right side of the Buildpacks section, first select python and add it, then select nodejs and add it.

        3. Go to the Deploy tab, click GitHub in the Deployment method section, search for the repo on GitHub, click Connect.

        4. In the Manual deploy section, seclect main and then click Deploy Branch button, the app was successfully deployed after a while.

        5. Click the View button on the bottom of the page or the Open app button on the top right corner to view the programme.

        6. The live link can be found here - https://hangmaniano.herokuapp.com/

 # Credits #

 * Content

-  * Watched a tutrial by [Kylie Ying](https://www.youtube.com/watch?v=cJJTnI22IF8&list=PLqoebFJFAtg940mqPamWw4_ndWbnfqFqh)
+  * Watched a tutorial by [Kylie Ying](https://www.youtube.com/watch?v=cJJTnI22IF8&list=PLqoebFJFAtg940mqPamWw4_ndWbnfqFqh) on YouTube